Water Quality Management

 The objectives of the Water Quality Management Section are:

-- To develop, implement, and regularly update routine, long-term programs intended to protect and maintain the health of Manitoba's aquatic ecosystem;
+- To develop, implement, and regularly update routine, long-term programs intended to protect and maintain water quality and the health of Manitoba's aquatic ecosystems;

 - To develop and implement programs to respond to water quality issues that can be addressed through intensive, short-term activities;

-- To provide leadership within Manitoba, within the Canadian prairie region, nationally within Canada, and internationally within watersheds shared with the United States to develop and implement coherent and co-ordinated water programs that are responsive to present and to long-term future needs, issues, and pressures.
+- To provide leadership within Manitoba, within the Canadian prairie region, nationally within Canada, and internationally within watersheds shared with the United States in the development and implementation of coordinated water programs that are responsive to present and to long-term future needs, issues, and pressures.

 To achieve these objectives, the Water Quality Management Section: